-Respect
+Respect properties

-Creating a Welcoming and Positive School Climate to Prevent Homophobic and Transphobic Bullying issues and identity - which is called homophobic or transphobic bullying.
+Creating a Welcoming and Positive School Climate to Prevent Homophobic and Transphobic Bullying

 Primary school classrooms reflect the diversity of cultures, identities, backgrounds and families that make up Ireland.
 Primary school teachers work with children from a wide range of diverse backgrounds and families and they strive to create a positive and welcoming climate in their classrooms to ensure that all children can flourish to the best of their abilities.